microsoft/microsoft-ui-xaml-specs/active/PagerControl/PagerControl.md

 * When the focus is on a number button, narrator will announce "page x of y".
 * Combo box and number box modes will use the default narrator announcements for combo box and number box when the user puts focus on them.
 * When the user enters a value in to the number box, narrator will announce the number entered.

+### GamePad
+* Pager Control will not have engagement.
+The internal components (ComboBox and NumberBox) will keep their current engagement and accessibility features for game pad.
+* The user can use the right and left arrow keys to navigate between the buttons and use the A button to select an item.
+* Guidance will be added for app developers that are targeting Xbox applications to not place items to the left or right of the pager control.
+        * Text added to guidance: “If you are developing an application that will target Xbox, we recommend not placing any UI elements to the left or right of the pager control so the end user does not have to navigate through the pager control in order to reach the next UI element.”

+### Localization
+* The numbers will follow standard behavior when localized to/from a language that uses a numeral system that differs from Western Arabic.
+* The prefix and suffix text will follow standard mirroring behavior when localized to/from languages that are RTL or LTR.

 ## Data and Intellegence Metrics